 Chief Operations Officer, Liz Johnsen

-Liz has served as COO of Lifeways for 5 months.
-In this position, Liz is tasked with overseeing the day-to-day administrative and operational functions of lifeways to ensure quality and functionality.
-Liz has worked in healthcare her entire life starting with working at the University of Utah & Oregon health and science university on grants funded research team.
-She then transitioned to family medicine residency of Idaho as their Director of Quality and Compliance.
-Liz earned her Bachelors degree in Science with an Emphasis in Psychology from The University of Utah and her Masters of Science in Organizational Performance and Workplace Learning.
+As COO, Liz is tasked with overseeing the day-to-day administrative and operational functions of Lifeways to ensure open access to high quality services.
+Liz has worked with the University of Utah & Oregon Health and Science University in sponsored projects programs.
+She then transitioned to the Family Medicine Residency of Idaho as their Director of Quality and Compliance.
+Liz earned her Bachelor’s degree in Psychology and then her Masters of Science in Organizational Performance and Workplace Learning from Boise State University.